Almarch/tamaR/README.md

-# Tamagotchi is live on R !
+# Tamalib is live on R !

 This is a package allowing the emulation of a P1 tamagotchi in R using [tamalib](https://github.com/jcrona/tamalib).